School Logo

 We have adapted the Buckinghamshire Agreed Syllabus to meet the needs of our school community.
 Our curriculum ensures the children learn about a variety of religions and cultures from all over the world through enquiry-based learning.

-Each year group has a 1 hour RE lesson every week, focusing on their RE topic which changes each half term.
+In KS1 and KS2, each class has a 1 hour RE lesson every week, focusing on the half-termly RE topic.

 Curriculum Impact